aerni/laravel-spotify/readme.md

 ```

 # Basic Usage
 Import the package at the top of your file.
+All of the following examples make use of [Laravel Facades](https://laravel.com/docs/master/facades).

 ```php
 use Spotify;